Haufe-Lexware/wicked.haufe.io/doc/auth-google.md

 ## Step 3: Configure the API Portal

 Next, you need to configure the API Portal to know the Google credentials.
-To do that, open up the kickstarter on the [Authorization Page](http://localhost:3333/auth), and tick the "Use Google Authentication" check box:
+To do that,open up the kickstarter on the [Default Authorization Server](http://localhost:3333/authservers/default), and open up the predefined "google" Auth Method box:

 ![Kickstarter - Google](images/google-step2-1.png)

-Make sure you are using the "Use environment variable `....`" checkbox to enable:

-* Having multiple Client IDs and Secrets for multiple environments
-* Encrypting the Client ID (tick the "Encrypt" checkbox for this value) in the configuration repository
+Fill in the required fields.

 To learn more about deployment enviroments, see the [documentation on that](deployment-environments.md).

 Now all you have to do is to check in your changes to source control and redeploy your API Portal(s).
 Google social login should now be working.

-## FAQ

-* Nothing so far.
+### Getting the Callback URLs

+Use the "Display Callback URLs" button to display the Callback URLs which you need to register your API Gateway with Google (see image above).